COMP SCI 3004 - Operating Systems

 Learning & Teaching Activities

-Learning & Teaching ModesIn this course, you will be exposed to the features provided by common operating systems, and the principles on which those features are based.
-These include processes, CPU scheduling, filesystems, memory management, and synchronisation problems in multithreaded programming.
+Learning & Teaching ModesIn this course, you will learn the features of common operating systems in modern computing environments, and the principles on which those features are based.
+These include processes, CPU scheduling, synchronisation problems, deadlocks, main and virtual memory management, storage management, file systems and I/O, protection and security.

 The course includes two practical assignments.
-These assignments will give you a solid understanding of how key parts of an OS work.
+These assignments will give you a solid understanding of how key parts of an OS work.or the course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.On average, students are expect to spend around 12 hours a week on this course, including lectures, tutorials, and doing the required readings.
 The practical assignments for this course are challenging, and the amount of time students need to spend on them will depend a lot on the level of programming skill.